DimaTivator/AppacML/README.md

 - RandomForestClassifier.
 Builds n DecisionTreeClassifiers and returns their average predictions

 ### datasets
-- Provides a few datasets downloaded from opened sources and simple preprocessing functions for each dataset
+- Provides a few datasets, downloaded from opened sources, and simple preprocessing functions for each dataset

 ### linear_models